Particular/NServiceBus.AmazonSQS/README.md

 Running the Acceptance Tests
 ===============

-The solution contains the [NServiceBus Acceptance Test suite](https://www.nuget.org/packages/NServiceBus.AcceptanceTests.Sources/) and the [NServiceBus Transport Test suite.
-The solution contains the [NServiceBus Acceptance Test suite](https://www.nuget.org/packages/NServiceBus.AcceptanceTests.Sources/) and the [NServiceBus Transport Test suite]).
+The solution contains the [NServiceBus Acceptance Test suite](https://www.nuget.org/packages/NServiceBus.AcceptanceTests.Sources/) and the [NServiceBus Transport Test suite](https://www.nuget.org/packages/NServiceBus.TransportTests.Sources/).
 To run the tests, the Access Key ID and Secret Access Key of an AWS IAM account need to be set in environment variables.
 Full details on how to set this up can be found [here](https://docs.particular.net/transports/sqs/#getting-started-set-up-an-aws-account).